Isabella Rossellini: Early life

 Rossellini was raised in Rome, as well as in Santa Marinella and Paris.
 She underwent an operation for appendicitis at the age of five.
 At 11, she was diagnosed with scoliosis.
 To correct it, she had to undergo an 18-month ordeal of painful stretchings, body casts and surgery on her spine using pieces of one of her shin bones.
 Consequently, she has incision scars on her back and shin.

-At 19, she went to New York City, where she attended Finch College, while working as a translator and as a television reporter for RAI.
-She also appeared intermittently on L'altra Domenica (The Other Sunday), a TV show featuring Roberto Benigni.
+At 19, she went to New York City, where she attended Finch College, while working as a translator and as a television reporter for RAI, the Italian national public broadcasting company She also appeared intermittently on L'altra Domenica (The Other Sunday), a TV show featuring Roberto Benigni.
 However, she decided not to stay full-time in New York until her marriage to Martin Scorsese (1979–1982), whom she met when she interviewed him for RAI.

 Career

 Modeling

 At the age of 28, her modeling career began, when she was photographed by Bruce Weber for British Vogue and by Bill King for American Vogue.
 During her career, she has also worked with many other renowned photographers, including Richard Avedon, Steven Meisel, Helmut Newton, Peter Lindbergh, Norman Parkinson, Eve Arnold, Francesco Scavullo, Annie Leibovitz, Denis Piel, and Robert Mapplethorpe.
 Her image has appeared on such magazines as Marie Claire, Harper's Bazaar, Vanity Fair, and Elle.
-In March 1988, an exhibition dedicated to photographs of her, called Portrait of a Woman, was held at the Musee d'Art Moderne in Paris.
+In March 1988, an exhibition dedicated to photographs of her, called Portrait of a Woman, was held at the Musée d'Art Moderne de Paris.

 Rossellini's modeling career led her into the world of cosmetics, when she became the exclusive spokesmodel for the French cosmetics brand Lancôme in 1982, replacing Nancy Dutiel in the United States and Carol Alt in Europe.
 At Lancôme, in 1990, she was involved in product development for the fragrance Trésor.
 In 1996, when she was 43, she was removed as the face of Lancôme for being "too old".
 In 2016, at the age of 63, she was rehired by Lancôme's new female CEO, Francoise Lehmann, as a global brand ambassador for the company.

 In October 1992, Rossellini modelled for Madonna's controversial book Sex.
-Rossellini also appeared in Madonna's music video for her successful Top 5 hit song "Erotica", released in autumn 1992.
+Rossellini also appeared in Madonna's music video for her single "Erotica", released in autumn 1992.

 Rossellini was the inaugural brand ambassador for the Italian Silversea Cruises company in 2004, and she appeared in print ads and on their website.
 Barbara Muckermann, the senior vice-president of worldwide marketing and communications in 2004, said at the time of the announcement, "Isabella is the ideal personification of Silversea's exclusive standard of elegance, glamour and sophistication."